hlship/threaded-conversation/bin/README.md

 `dgt` is a tool to assist in the development of games written in [Dialog](https://linusakesson.net/dialog/index.php).

-`dgt` simplifies development, it provides commands to:
+`dgt` simplifies development, it allows you to specify the details of your project, including what individual source files to use, and then provides commands to:

-- run your game in the dialog debugger
+- run your game in the Dialog debugger
-- run tests, identify failure
+- run tests and identify failures
 - review failed tests and "bless" updates
 - build a compiled game for distribution
 - more to come ...